Bank of America – shares correct following strong results amid broader market weakness

-This article provides an in-depth look at Bank of America Corporation, including a fundamental analysis of BAC’s financial results for Q3 and Q4 2024, and Q1 and Q2 2025.
-Based on the stock’s recent performance, a technical analysis of BAC shares has also been conducted, along with a BAC share price forecast for 2025.
+This article provides a detailed overview of Bank of America Corporation, including a fundamental analysis of Bank of America’s financial results for Q3 and Q4 2024 and Q1–Q3 2025.
+Based on the observed performance of Bank of America’s share price, the review also includes a technical analysis of BAC stock and presents the Bank of America stock forecast for 2025.

 About Bank of America Corporation